Setting up Shopify Multi Carrier Shipping Label App

 The app chooses the customer selected service

-Verify the shipping address using the Auto-address correction functionality
+Verify the shipping address with Auto-address correction functionality

 With the Auto-address correction functionality in the app, the address gets auto-corrected if there is an error.
 For the orders, which are auto-corrected, the app displays a yellow symbol.
 You can click on the symbol to get the wrong address and the corrected one.
 See the example below.